jefonseca/spotifyripper/README.md

 6. Optinal: Install any missing dependencies.
 For exemple in debian/ubuntu ```apt install fdkaac vorbis-tools``` and repeat the step 5

 **Recommended steps:**
+1. Use a Spotify Premium account.
+I have made all the testing with a premium account.
-1. Is better if you use a virtual machine or a dedicated computer to let Spotify run while you record.
+2. Is better if you use a virtual machine or a dedicated computer to let Spotify run while you record.
 Some DE tend to switch to the null audio output al all applications
-2. Disable the sound of the notifications on your DE
+3. Disable the sound of the notifications on your DE
-3. Do not use any application that could use sound while recording
+4. Do not use any application that could use sound while recording
-4. Create a "bin" directory in your home directory and copy the script there to be able to execute the script in any path.
+5. Create a "bin" directory in your home directory and copy the script there to be able to execute the script in any path.
 ```bash
 mkdir ~/bin
 cp spotifyripper.sh ~/bin
 ```
-5. To record first go to the destination directory and then execute the script
+6. To record first go to the destination directory and then execute the script
 ```bash
 cd Music
 spotifyripper.sh